ibm-cloud-docs/vpc/block_storage_vpc_create.md

    1. You can specify optional user tags to associate with this volume.
 For more information about organizing resources with user tags, see [Working with tags](/docs/account?topic=account-tag&interface=ui).
    1. Select the encryption type.
 Provider-managed encryption is enabled by default on all volumes.
 You can also choose to create an envelop encryption with your own root keys.
 Encryption keys are created and maintained in Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
 For more information, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs).
    1. Select the storage profile.
 If you choose to import data from a snapshot, the storage generation value of the snapshot must match the storage generation value of the volume profile selected.
-      - [Select availability]{: tag-green} As an allow-listed customer, you can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) when you want to specify storage volume capacity up to 32,000 GB, with custom IOPS and Throughput limits.
+      - You can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) when you want to specify storage volume capacity up to 32,000 GB, with custom IOPS and Throughput limits.
       - When you want to use a first-generation volume with predefined IOPS tiers, you can select one of the [_tiered_ profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers).
 When you select _general-purpose_, _5iops-tier_, or _10iops-tier_, all you need to specify is the volume capacity.
       - When your application performance requirements don't fall within any of the IOPS tiers, you can choose the _custom_ profile.
 Specify the size of your volume and the IOPS in the appropriate range for the volume capacity.
 Volume size can be 10 - 16,000 GB.
 As you type the IOPS value, the UI shows the acceptable range.
 You can also click the **storage size** link to see the size and IOPS ranges of the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
    1. You can apply a backup policy when your create the volume.
 Click **Apply**, then select an existing policy from the drop-down list in the side panel.
 Select the tags to apply to target and click **Apply policy and tags**.